Hugolify/.github/profile/README.md

 # Framework Hugo with Bootstrap and CMS
-Jamstack solution for building easily a fast, as accessible as possible and low carbon website.
+A sustainable open-source framework fo building easily a fast, as accessible as possible and low carbon website.

-**Documentation**\
+## Content
+- +10 types of content available
+- +20 taxonomies available

+## Modular
+- +25 blocks of content available

+## CMS
+- Decap CMS
+- Sveltia CMS
+- Netlify CMS
+- Static CMS

+## Documentation

+Discover how to implement easily Hugolify for your project.

 https://www.hugolify.io/docs/